Edouard94/Gregarine/README.md

-# Gregarine
+# Gregarine infecting the cricket Acheta domesticus

-Video showing an oocyst chain from a gametocyst.
-You can download the video and play it on VLC media player for example (https://www.videolan.org/vlc/).
+Images and Videos of showing the life cycle of this organism and different techniques linked to its control.
+Videos can be played on VLC media player for example (https://www.videolan.org/vlc/).